 Once you notice something is amiss, you need to act fast.
 Chickens hide their symptoms pretty well and you may only have a couple of days to do something.
 First, separate her from the rest of the flock.
 Put her in a safe place with food and water.
 It could be a small coop or a dog crate in the garage.
 If you don’t know what she has or how to treat her, go to the vet.
 Don’t wait!

 If you perform regular health checks on your flock, you can catch things earlier, and prevent minor problems from becoming major ones.
 The first thing is to catch your chicken!
 If you can’t call her to you or lure her with treats, try to gently herd her in a corner and pick her up.
 Never chase your chicken.
 If that is too hard, just wait until she is roosting.
 When you pick your chicken up, feel her body.
 It should plump and firm.
-Gauge her weight.
-You will get to know if she is lighter or heavier than usual.
+Weight her (we use a baby scale) so you know if she is lighter or heavier than usual.
 Now check her out from head to tail.

 Here is a checklist to help you perform a complete health check: